hazelcast/hazelcast-reference-manual/src/ReplicatedMap.md

 #### Replicated Map Programmatic Configuration

-You can configure a replicated map programmatically, as you can do for all other data structures in Hazelcast.
+You can configure a Replicated Map programmatically, as you can do for all other data structures in Hazelcast.
 You must create the configuration upfront, when you instantiate the `HazelcastInstance`.
-A basic example of how to configure the replicated map using the programmatic approach is shown in the following snippet.
+A basic example of how to configure the Replicated Map using the programmatic approach is shown in the following snippet.

 ```java
 Config config = new Config();